akeneo/pim-docs/design_pim/overview.rst

 We just declared a new module named ``my_locale_logger`` located in ``web/bundles/acmecustom/js/locale_logger.js``.
 Note that we don't need to specify the file extension and it is located in the public web folder (moved during the ``bin/console assets:install`` command execution).
-Also, ``my_locale_logger`` name is a arbitrary name and you can replace it with whatever you want.
+Also, ``my_locale_logger`` name is an arbitrary name and you can replace it with whatever you want.

 Make it available
 +++++++++++++++++